MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-100.md

 2. Enter the IP address of your mixed reality device and change **Authentication Mode** to Universal (Unencrypted Protocol) for HoloLens and **Windows** for other devices.
 3. Click **Debug > Start without debugging**.

-**For HoloLens**, If this is the first time deploying to your device, you will need to pair [Using Visual Studio](using-visual-studio.md).
+**For HoloLens**, If this is the first time deploying to your device, you will need to pair [using Visual Studio](using-visual-studio.md).

 ### Deploy to mixed reality device over USB